ricab/scope_guard/README.md

 ### Private constructor

 The form of construction that is used by `make_scope_guard` to create scope guards is not part of the public interface.
-The purpose is to prevent unintentional misuse, preventing dynamic storage duration (_scope_ guards would need a different name if that was allowed) and guiding the user to type deduction with universal references, which would not be available in the constructor (at least in &lt;C++17.)
+The purpose is to guide the user to type deduction with universal references and make unintentional misuse difficult (e.g. dynamic allocation of scope_guards).

-### no return
+### No return

 This forces the client to confirm their intention, by explicitly writing code to ignore a return, if that really is what they want.
 The idea is not only to catch unintentional cases but also to highlight intentional ones for code readers.

-### nothrow invocation
+### Nothrow invocation

 Throwing from a callback implies throwing from scope guards' destructor, causing the program to terminate.
 This follows the same approach as custom deleters in